MiiyamotoMusashi/NEAT-Flappy-Bird/README.md

 # NEAT-Flappy-Bird
- Artificial Inteligense playing Flappy Bird
+ Artificial Inteligense learning to play Flappy Bird, made with the algorithm NEAT.